XYIANSoftware/ruiz-sourcing/README.md

   - Keep components pure and reusable.
   - Use PrimeFlex utility classes over custom CSS when possible.
   - Keep global styles minimal, just for layout fixes.
+  - **Use enums instead of magic strings** for type safety and maintainability.

 ### Pages:
 1. **Home Page**
    - Hero section introducing Juan Ruiz.
-   - Small blurb: “Procurement Manager at Happy Dad Hard Seltzer & Tea, overseeing product lines like the upcoming lemonade release.”
+   - Small blurb: "Procurement Manager at Happy Dad Hard Seltzer & Tea, overseeing product lines like the upcoming lemonade release."
    - Call-to-action button linking to Contact.
    - Use PrimeReact components for structure.